-An Emmy award winning production company once said they wanted to know how I took the ordinary and made it extraordinary.
+An Emmy award-winning production company once said they wanted to know how I took the ordinary and made it extraordinary.
 Well, I guess that’s my secret.
 I can see things where others can’t.

 So oftentimes I’ll invite the person asking about the subject I’m filming to come over and take a look at my LCD screen and see exactly how the camera can isolate the subject from a busy background and how with the magic of a good zoom lens, I can make that little flower fill the entire viewfinder.
-More often then not I get an “Oh wow!” and a thank you for letting them take a look.
+More often than not I get an “Oh wow!” and a thank you for letting them take a look.

 People tend to want to keep the things that they love.

 Most people when they think of progress as plowing up a tallgrass prairie or bulldozing a woodland to put up a housing development or a strip mall as progress.
 To me, evolving as a species that understands that we are all connected on this big blue marble and cutting down trees and burning the rainforest isn’t progress at all is what progress means to me.

 If taking a few moments to share my love of nature with someone to me is worth missing a shot every time.

 You see as passionate as I am about nature, I can’t stop “progress” on my own.
 The more people who understand and love nature the more that will stand up and fight to save it when the bulldozers are poised to roll.
 And maybe, just maybe that one person you took the time to explain what you were filming and why might be the one voice that tips the vote in favor of saving the spot where you missed the shot that day.

 So which is better?
 Being short and getting upset that someone is bothering you with a question and getting your shot or missing the shot, and maybe saving that spot from developers?